 The Kangoo has two body lengths to choose from – Standard and Maxi – as well as a Crew version so that you can transport up to five people.
 The Standard model has a load volume of 3.0m³ which is capable of carrying one Euro pallet, while the Maxi version boasts 4.0m³ of load space that can squeeze in two Euro pallets.
-There’s even 2.4m³ of load space in the Maxi Crew van with a multi-position bulkhead fitted.
+Although this is still considered a compact van, there’s even 2.4m³ of load space in the Maxi Crew van with a multi-position bulkhead fitted.

 There are three dCi diesel engines on offer; however, the 75 is only offered with the Standard version, whereas the 90 and 110 outputs can also be fitted with an automatic gearbox.
 Alternatively, you can opt for the 100% electric Kangoo ZE model which comes with a 22kWh lithium-ion battery pack based on the technology used in the Renault Zoe car.

 As a premium option, the Volkswagen Caddy can command a high resale value thanks to its reliability and the level of quality that has been transferred from the VW car range.
 Recently updated in 2015, this small van now sports a sharper look that is closer to the Polo and Golf models.